ibmresilient/resilient-community-apps/fn_rest_api/README.md

 #    formatted for the request.
 The primary purpose of this format is to retain
 #    backwards compatibility.
 #
-#    Note:  This format doesnot support complex data structures such as lists
+#    Note:  This format does not support complex data structures such as lists
 #    -----  or nested Key-value pairs.
 #
 #    Example: